-We are committed to convening and supporting partners advancing patient-centered, innovative, evidence-based solutions addressing this crisis.
+We are committed to convening and supporting partners advancing patient-centered, innovative, evidence-based solutions addressing this public health challenge.

-We welcome the opportunity to explore partnerships and collaborate with all who are dedicated to furthering our goal of accelerating solutions to end this crisis.
+We welcome the opportunity to explore partnerships and collaborate with all who are dedicated to furthering our goal of accelerating solutions to end this public health emergency.

-FORE is a new national grantmaking organization focused solely on ending the nation’s opioid epidemic.
-We are deeply committed to enhancing access to care for Americans struggling with opioid use disorder and enabling communities to invest in prevention.
+FORE is a national grantmaking organization focused on ending the nation’s opioid crisis.
+We are deeply committed to enhancing access to care for all Americans experiencing an opioid use disorder and enabling communities to invest in prevention.

 The cost of inaction is simply too high.
-Over 130 Americans die every day from opioid overdoses.
-Families are suffering while the resources of clinicians, first responders, and others are stretched thin.
+Over 128 Americans die every day from opioid overdoses.
+Families are facing hardships while the resources of clinicians, first responders, and others are stretched thin.
 The stigma of addiction and shortage of evidence-based prevention and treatment options have left many without the help they need.

-Our funding priorities are being shaped by convening leaders in addiction medicine, pain management, public health, health policy, and health care delivery.
-I am grateful to those who have given their time to inform our efforts to help everyone affected by this devastating crisis.
+Our funding priorities are shaped by convening leaders in addiction medicine, pain management, public health, health policy, and health care delivery.
+I am grateful to those who have given their time to inform our efforts to help everyone affected by this public health emergency.

-No single solution will solve this epidemic.
-For this reason, we will be supporting patient-centered efforts that aim to achieve the following:
+No single solution will solve this crisis.
+For this reason, we support patient-centered efforts that aim to achieve the following:

 - Educate healthcare providers about prevention and evidence-based treatment